yuxluo/CelesChia_Public/README.md

 <br>

 # Pooling
 Farming chia with a pool does __NOT__ increase your chance of winning chia coins.
 In fact, the pool takes a __0.1%__ (rate may change) cut from the coins you farm.
 However, pooling does provide a more consistent and reliable output and is therefore strongly recommended by CelesChia.
-If you do not wish to pool with others and want to farm on your own, you can skip the next few section.
+If you do not wish to pool with others and want to farm on your own, you can skip the next few sections.

 Go to [HPool](https://www.hpool.com).
 In the top right corner, change your language preference and ``Sign Up`` for an account.
 You will need to verify your email address and phone number.
 <br>